Internet-Draft | QUIC event definitions for qlog | November 2023 |

 client uses the most likely version in their first initial.
 If the server does

-supported versions.
+contains its supported versions.
 From this, the client selects a version.
 The

 version_information